What is the California Earned Income Tax Credit (CalEITC)?

 Yes!
 You qualify.
 If you are age 65 or younger, do not have any dependents, and meet the income requirements, you are eligible.
 If you have dependents and meet the income requirements, your age is not a factor in eligibility.

 The only way to get the federal and/or state EITC is to file your tax returns.
 So yes, you need to file your taxes to get the EITC.

 Get Support Filing Your Taxes

-Schedule an appointment with an IRS-certified volunteer tax preparer at your local VITA site who can work directly with you to file your 2018 Federal and California state income tax returns.
+Schedule an appointment with an IRS-certified volunteer tax preparer at your local VITA site who can work directly with you to file your 2020 Federal and California state income tax returns.
+Assistance is generally available from February 1 through April 15th.
 Services are available in multiple languages.